Direct integral: Decomposition of Abelian von Neumann algebras

-This previous two theorems provide the complete classification of Abelian von Neumann algebras on separable Hilbert spaces.
-Note that this classification actually takes into account the realization of the von Neumann algebra as an algebra of operators.
-If we only consider the underlying von Neumann algebra independently of its realization as a von Neumann algebra, then its structure is determined by very simple measure-theoretic invariants.
+The previous two theorems provide a complete classification of Abelian von Neumann algebras on separable Hilbert spaces.
+This classification takes into account the realization of the von Neumann algebra as an algebra of operators.
+If one considers the underlying von Neumann algebra independently of its realization (as a von Neumann algebra), then its structure is determined by very simple measure-theoretic invariants.